 - Psychological Services: Erbs’ Palsy can result in a number of psychological and psychosocial conditions that will need to be treated over the course of a lifetime.

 While the exact cost depends entirely on the severity of the condition, the financial burden is always great.
-Families struggling to make ends meet between medical bills and lost wages are advised to contact an experienced medical malpractice attorney at Schochor, Federico and Staton, P.A. today.
+Families struggling to make ends meet between medical bills and lost wages are advised to contact an experienced medical malpractice attorney at Schochor, Staton, Goldberg, and Cardea, P.A. today.
 Call 1-410-234-1000 to speak with an advocate and get started on the process of easing your financial burden.